David7713/LearnOn/README.md

 ## Feedback and Questions
-Thank you for exploring the Nexus Digital Marketing Agency website!
-I hope you enjoy your experience.
-If you have any questions, feedback, or suggestions about the site or the project, please feel free to reach out to me at:
+Thank you for exploring the LearnOn Educational Platform!
+I hope you find the features helpful and engaging as you begin your programming journey.
+If you have any feedback, questions, or suggestions about the platform or its development, feel free to reach out to me at:

 📧 Email: davo00771339@gmail.com